List of countries by number of Internet users

-Below is a sortable list of countries by number of Internet users as of 2024.
-Internet users are defined as persons who accessed the Internet in the last 12 months from any device, including mobile phones.
+Below is a sortable list of countries by number of Internet users as of December 2025.
+Internet users are defined as persons who accessed the Internet in the last 3 months from any device, including mobile phones.
 Percentage is the percentage of a country's population that are Internet users.
-Estimates are derived either from household surveys or from Internet subscription data.
+Estimates are calculated by the International Telecommunication Union using aggregate data.

 All United Nations member states are included, except North Korea, whose number of internet users is estimated at a few thousand.

-Data from Statista and Internet World Stats estimates that the total number of internet users at the end of 2023 is around 5.3 billion.
+The data only regards of people who are aged over 19.